 This Keto Tandoori Chicken Bowls are a weekly go-to in our house!
 This recipe is SO good and I bet they’ll quickly become a one of your favorites too!

 For the first 25 years of my life I don’t think I had ever tried Indian food, then one day Lauren and I wandered into a local Indian restaurant to try their $10 lunch buffet.
-I got a plate and proceeded through the line, and when I got back to the table I tried a little bit of everything I had scooped onto my plate yet couldn’t pronounce.
-I had what tasted like red hot dog chilli, yellow hot dog chilli, and green hot dog chilli (green was my favorite).
+I quickly grabbed a plate and proceeded through the line.
+When I got back to the table I tried a little bit of everything I had scooped onto my plate.
+I had what tasted like red hot dog chili, yellow hot dog chili, and green hot dog chili (green was my favorite).

-Another reason I prefer chicken thighs over breasts is cost, they are usually less expensive per pound by a few dollars.
+Chicken thighs are also cheaper than breasts by a few dollars.
 Chicken is one of the most common proteins the keto dieter consumes and if you swap one meal a week from breasts to thighs you could save $100+ per year (you could buy a sweet inflatable kayak with that kinda dough).

 Just as a warning, cooking this recipe will most likely set your smoke alarm off.
 We have a Halo Smart Smoke Detector so it texts my phone if smoke is detected in the living room.
 There have been multiple occasions where I have received that alert and then proceed through the following flowchart.

 Check out these other resources to read more about the differences in nutrition between chicken breasts and thighs:

 - Nutritional Differences of a Chicken Thigh and Breast

 - Chicken thighs taste great, cook easily, cost less than white meat